Finding the Fuses

 There is usually a chart in the backbox of the fuse locations and the values.
 Typically, in tiny letters on the metal part of a fuse will be the value of that one.
 Make certain that they match.
 A 8A fuse in place of a 2A is just asking for tragedy (destroy the circuit board and a fire).
 Don’t even try a larger value as a test, you are just asking for trouble.

 The most important value to match is the current rating of the fuse (amperage = A).
 Voltage is generally not important as most fuses are rated at 250V and the voltage application here is much lower – usually 6 V up to about 75 V. It is always OK to use a fuse rated at a higher voltage, but NEVER a higher current (amperage = A).
+It is NOT OK to use a low voltage rated fuse in a high voltage application.

 There are different categories of fuses, too: Fast Blow vs. Slow Blow.
-These titles are self explanatory as a Fast Blow (FB) fuse will blow as soon as the current exceeds the rated value, while a Slow Blow (SB) will allow current to exceed the fuse rating for a short period of time.
+These titles are self explanatory as a Fast Blow (FB) fuse will blow as soon as the current exceeds the rated value, while a Slow Blow (SB or slo blo) will allow current to exceed the fuse rating for a short period of time.
 Since most electronics has a rush of higher current when it is first turned on, many of the fuses are Slow Blow (Slo Blo or SB).
 Unfortunately, there is not a lot of standardization as to labeling with fuses, but a Slow Blow (SB) fuse is usually labeled as MDL.
 A Fast Blow (FB) fuse is usually labeled AGC.
 Fuses that have a wire wrapped around something else are usually (emphasis – USUALLY) SB.
 A fuse that is just a simple single wire is usually FB.
 Sometimes a fuse can have a single wire with little drips of what look like solder on them.
 Those are sometimes part way in between SB and FB fuses and are usually not seen in pinball.

 If a FB fuse is used where a SB is needed, usually that fuse will fail.
 If a SB fuse is used where a FB is required, it is almost as dangerous as using too high a current fuse.
 Circuit board damage, a fire, or worse could result.
 More information about fuses.